 - 1. Allow the heating system to heat up, then balance the system to achieve the necessary temperature difference across the heating flow and return pipes at the boiler and check the system volume and pressure.
-(Refer to Technical Data, Sections 2.1, 2.2 and 2.3). - Seasonality valve (C models only) The valve can be adjusted to the User's requirements, i.e. to the required temperature of hot water from the tap.
-This is achieved by fully opening a hot water tap and turning the adjusting screw (refer to Fig. 13a) with a screwdriver.
-Anticlockwise to increase the temperature and clockwise to decrease. - 3.
-Turn off the boiler. - 4.
-Thoroughly flush out the water pipework (refer to Section 3.9) and with no pressure in the boiler heating circuit, empty the cyclone (if applicable) at it's drain point (see Fig. 13) of any debris.
-Clean the mains water inlet filter (see Fig. 13). - 5.
+(Refer to Technical Data, Sections 2.1, 2.2 and 2.3). - 2.
+Turn off the boiler. - 3.
+Thoroughly flush out the water pipework (refer to Section 3.9).
+Clean the mains water inlet filter (see Fig. 4.3). - 4.
 Re-pressurise the system as described in Section 5.1.